dmuth/Dougs-Drupal-Templates/README-file-structure.txt

 icons/ - Icons for various instant messenger services.
 Used by the user
 	profile page.

+images/ - Images for various websites.
+These files are not symlinked
+	anywhere but instead referenced directly from HTML and CSS.
+	Filenames shouldbe in the formsite of (site)-filename.ext.

 infos/ - .info files for each site.
 The filename is (site).info.

 logos/ - A logo for each site.
 The filename is (site).jpg.